picce/pigeoncms/wiki/base/cache.md

 //..do stuff with list..
 ```

-Here an example of how to clear or invalidate cache.
+Here an example of how to clear or invalidate cache:
 ```C#
 //clear cache
 cachedList.Remove(CACHE_KEY);